cyogian/my-first-blog/README.md

 Features:

 1. Create Posts:

-  Save as Draft
+-> Save as Draft

-  Save & Publish.
+-> Save & Publish.

 2. Published Post List:

-  Visiblity:

-    Public
+-> Visiblity:  Public

 3. Draft List:

-  Visiblity: Author Only
+-> Visiblity:  Author Only

 4. Post Detail:

-  Visibility:
+-> Visibility:

     Public if published.

     Author Only if Draft.

-  Editable
+-> Editable

-  Removable
+-> Removable

 5. Single Level Comment Section on Posts:

-  Visiblity:
+-> Visiblity:

     Public if approved by the author of the Post.

     Visible to author of the post as well as author of the comment even if not approved.

-  Deletion:
+-> Deletion:

     Can be removed by the commentor.

     Can be removed by the author of the Post if not approved.

 6. Register New User:

-    Only registered user can create a post or add a comment.
+-> Only registered user can create a post or add a comment.

-  Note:
+**Note:

      Nothing special has been done at the frontend.
 Because it is simple project for beginners at Backend Development.